across the world

 Anthony Martin, CEO Choice Mutual | Official Member at Forbes Finance Council

-Speaking strictly about life insurance companies, coronavirus has resulted in a variety of changes:
+Speaking strictly about life insurance companies, covid 19 has impacted the insurance industry in various ways:

 - Suspension on sales of certain products due to the unknown mortality risk of the virus.